 In its Spanish version it is also a contribution to the broadcasting of Bioinspiration in Spanish, and wants to help create greater awareness about the importance of the biodiversity found in our territories.

 About the creator of Bioinspirada

 Hi, I’m Elsa Magnolia Quicazán-Rubio.
 I was born and raised in Bogotá, Colombia.
-There it began my interest in Biomechanics and in teamwork between Biologists and Engineers to understand how animals move.
+There it began my interest in Biomechanics and in teamwork between Biologists and Engineers to understand biological phenomena.
 This curiosity, which was first in hummingbird flight, led me to live in California, in the United States.
 Later, my curiosity about fish swimming led me to live in Wageningen and Groningen, both in The Netherlands.

 The fascination that nature-inspired technological and social innovations produce in me brought me closer to Biomimicry and then to Nature-Based Solutions and I had the opportunity to be a Biomimicry lecturer in sustainability programs.